Accessibility Statement for The Data Lab website

 This accessibility statement applies to https://www.thedatalab.com/

 This website is run by The Data Lab, University of Edinburgh.
 We want as many people as possible to be able to use this application.
-For example, that means the website:
+For example, that means you should be able to:

-- Allows you to zoom in up to 200% without the text spilling off the screen
+- zoom in up to 300% without the text spilling off the screen;

 We’ve also made the website text as simple as possible to understand.
 However, some of our content is technical, and we use technical terms where there is no easier wording we could use without changing what the text means.